 Dr. T.W.
 Adams earned two advanced degrees from the College of Arts and Sciences at the University of Oklahoma and was a noted author and expert on the country of Cyprus.
 He retired from the U.S. Foreign Service after a diverse career in government service and business.
 He resided in Washington, D.C. and in 2004, he funded an endowment to support the lecture program that carries his name.

-Requests for funding must be submitted to the A&S Dean’s Office no later than 30 days prior to the event/project.
+Applications must be submitted to the CAS Dean’s Office no later than 30 days prior to the event/project.
 No retroactive requests will be approved.

-- Complete the A&S Funding Assistance Program (FAP) Form.
+- Complete the TW Adams Funding Request Form.

 - Attach a one-two page narrative stating the purpose and benefits of the funding to the applicant.

-- Submit the printed A&S Funding Assistance Program (FAP) Form and supporting documentation to the academic unit’s chair/director for approval.
+- Submit the printed TW Adams Funding Request Form and supporting documentation to the academic unit’s chair/director for approval.

-- Submit the printed signed original of the A&S Funding Assistance Program (FAP) Form and supporting documentation to:
+- Submit the printed signed original of the TW Adams Funding Request Form and supporting documentation to:

 College of Arts & Sciences Dean’s Office

-- The academic unit will then submit the A&S Reimbursement Request Form along with paid supporting documentation to the A&S Dean’s Office to request reimbursement.
-A&S will reimburse for only the actual expenditures up to the approved amount for the approved dates.
+- The academic unit will submit a request for reimbursement via email to Daniel Fryar, Director of Budget and Financial Analysis in the CAS Office attaching the approved TW Adams Funding Request Form.
+CAS will reimburse for only the actual expenditures up to the approved amount for the approved dates.
 Approved funds will be available to each unit for a maximum of six months after the event/project.